Large deviations of convex hulls of planar random walks and Brownian motions: Properties of the radial minimum rate function

-where $\cl ( \cdot)$ denotes the {\it closure} of a function, i.e. the function with the epigraph $\cl (\epi (\cdot))$.
-Recall that $F$ is lower semi-continuous iff $F = \cl F$, i.e. its epigraph $\epi F$ is closed in $\R^{d+1}$ (\cite[Theorem~7.1]{Rockafellar}).
-Thus the Legendre--Fenchel transform is an involution on the set of convex lower semi-continuous functions.
+where $\cl ( \cdot)$ denotes the {\it closure} of a function, that is the function with the epigraph $\cl (\epi (\cdot))$.
+Recall that $F$ is lower semi-continuous iff $F = \cl F$, i.e.\ its epigraph $\epi F$ is closed in $(\R \cup \{+\infty\})\times \R^d$ (\cite[Theorem~7.1]{Rockafellar}).
+Thus the Legendre--Fenchel transform is an involution on the set of lower semi-continuous convex functions.

-The {\it Fenchel inequality} $F(u) + F^*(v) \ge u \cdot v$, which holds for any $u, v \in \R^d$, immediately follows from the definition of convex conjugation.
+$\bullet$ The {\it Fenchel inequality} $F(u) + F^*(v) \ge u \cdot v$, which holds for any $u, v \in \R^d$, immediately follows from the definition of convex conjugation.